kubernetes/kubernetes/test/images/agnhost/README.md

 ### netexec

-Starts a HTTP server on given port with the following endpoints:
+Starts a HTTP(S) server on given port with the following endpoints:

 - `/`: Returns the request's timestamp.
 - `/clientip`: Returns the request's IP address.